Please note the updated Journal-Track paper submission format.

 - A poster presentation

-For the journal-track papers, a two-stage review process will be followed where papers passing the first stage of reviews will be asked to revise their work based on reviewer comments within a short time frame of around three weeks.
+ESWEEK-related journal-track papers are submitted for publication in IEEE TCAD.
+Therefore ESWEEK-related journal submissions follow a journal-style two-stage review process where papers passing the first stage of reviews will be asked to revise their work based on reviewer comments within a short time frame of around three weeks.
 For details about the schedule, see the important dates listed below.
+Accepted journal articles will be presented at the respective ESWEEK conferences.

 Revised papers will enter a second stage of reviews.
 Those revised papers that cannot be accepted for ESWEEK will continue to be reviewed as part of a regular IEEE TCAD journal submission process until a final decision.
 Authors of journal-track papers that have been rejected in the first review round have the option to transform their paper into a WiP paper and submit it to the WiP track.

 Journal-track papers must represent mature and original work, not published or submitted for publication in other forums.
 A blind review process will be enforced.
 Authors must not reveal their identity directly or indirectly.
-Papers must be in PDF format and should not exceed 10 pages in ACM two-column format (9pt on 8.5"x11" letter size paper).
-For formatting instructions and templates, please use the "ACM Proceedings templates: ACM Standard (sigconf)" available from the ACM web site.
+Papers must be in PDF format and should not exceed 10 pages in IEEE Transactions two-column format (10pt on 8.5"x11" letter size paper) for the initial submission.
+If the paper is recommended for revision after the first round of reviews, then the revised manuscript should not exceed 12 pages in the same format.
+Please use the "Transactions Articles" template and formatting instructions available from the IEEE Author Center web site.

 To guarantee the same identity of the main author in the review system and in the final journal’s submission system, the corresponding author must provide his/her ScholarOne account name for the IEEE TCAD journal as well as his/her ORCID ID (see https://orcid.org) during the submission process.
 If you do not have such accounts yet, please set them up first.